Skip to main content

 1. Our Place offers a compassionate opt-out

-A Mother’s Day opt-out email is peak customer empathy.
-This example from kitchen essentials brand Our Place is simple and sensitive, and it puts the power of choice in the hands of the customer.
+This Mother’s Day marketing example from kitchen essentials brand Our Place is simple and sensitive, and it puts the power of choice in the hands of the customer.

 Image shows a Mother’s Day email from kitchen essentials brand Our Place featuring minimalist design with burnt orange font on a plain cotton background.
 The email reads, “Dear Our Place Family, we started Our Place to celebrate home-cooked meals around the table with chosen family.
 For many of us, Mother’s Day and Father’s Day can be difficult, especially in the age of social media.
 If you prefer not to hear from us around either of these holidays, we understand.
 Just let us know by clicking here.
 You’ll be directed to our site but your opt-out preference will be saved.
 Sending love, Our Place.”
 The only CTA in the email is the link over “clicking here.”